Why Join the AAUP

 The American Association of University Professors (AAUP) is a nonprofit membership association of faculty and other academic professionals.
 Founded in 1915, the AAUP has helped to shape American higher education by developing the standards and procedures that maintain quality in education and academic freedom in this country’s universities and colleges.

-The local IUB-AAUP chapter promotes these fundamental AAUP principles:
+Our local IUB-AAUP chapter promotes these fundamental AAUP principles:

 • We monitor changes to university policies regarding academic freedom, tenure and promotion, and due process.